 2009, 4.5/10

-After Sirens of the Ditch used Isbell’s former colleagues in the Drive-By Truckers as backing musicians, Isbell formed his own backing band.
-The 400 Unit were named after a mental health facility in Florence – they’ve backed Isbell ever since, and their rootsy sound fits him well.
-But the new band is supporting Isbell’s weakest batch of songs, and even the stronger songs here feel like filler on his other albums.
+After Sirens of the Ditch used Isbell’s former colleagues in the Drive-By Truckers as backing musicians, Isbell formed his own band.
+The 400 Unit were named after a mental health facility in Florence.
+They’ve backed Isbell ever since, and their rootsy sound fits him well.
+But the new band supports Isbell’s weakest batch of songs.
+Even the stronger songs here feel like filler on his other albums.

 Of the better songs, ‘How Long’ is heading towards punchy power pop.
 ‘Seven-Mile Island’ is an effective, atmospheric opener, and ‘The Blue’ is a pretty tune.
 But elsewhere serviceable tunes are drawn out too long, like ‘Cigarettes and Wine’, or engage in hackneyed sentiments like ‘The Last Song I Will Ever Write’.